uninterruptedpowersupply/Stable-Diffusion-Mobile-UI/README.md

 Add vae and lora support,

-fix the hight resource requiremnts of SDXL ( 5.5gb vram at 512x512 )
+fix the high resource requiremnts of SDXL ( 5.5gb vram at 512x512 )

 Make it ios compatible.